Top 7 call centre scheduling best practices

 Embrace remote working

-In the past few years, there has been a clear shift towards remote working.
-Most companies had to transform their workforce from in-office to remote in a matter of weeks or even days.
-It’s not a fad, remote working is here to stay.
-One study by Gartner revealed that 70% of customer support agents want to continue working from home at least once a week.
+There has been a clear shift towards remote work in the past few years.
+Most companies had to transform their workforce from in-office to remote in weeks or even days.
+So, we can conclude that remote working is here to stay.
+In fact, a study by Gartner revealed that 70% of customer support agents want to continue working from home at least once a week.

 Make team visibility a priority

 Contact centre scheduling, in an ideal world, is simple.
-Listen to your surfers, plan a fair schedule around their individual shift patterns, take time off and breaks in to account, and off you go.
+Listen to your surfers, plan a fair schedule around their individual shift patterns, consider time offs and breaks, and off you go.
 Easy.

-In reality, it’s not that simple.
-Teams should have the ability to see who’s working on the same shift they are and the different activities the team are working on (phone, live chat, email, admin tasks) throughout the day.
+However, in reality, it’s not that simple.
+Teams should be able to see who’s working on the same shift and their activities (phone, live chat, email, admin tasks) throughout the day.
 Doing so allows teams to respond to sudden changes in demand and to adapt accordingly.

 Implement contact centre scheduling software

-Many support teams in contact centres still use spreadsheets to schedule their surfers.
-That’s fine in the ideal world situation we spoke about above.
-But in reality, once things like different shift patterns, multiple daily activities, shift swapping, shift rotations, and changing levels of demand throughout a single day come in to play, the pain of using spreadsheets becomes more apparent.
+Many contact centres still use spreadsheets to schedule their surfers.
+But that becomes challenging once you have different shift patterns, multiple daily activities, shift swapping, shift rotations, and changing demand levels throughout the day.

-Click through the Surfboard product to see how it works, or get in touch with us below for a full demo of the Surfboard product.
+Explore the product to see how it works, or contact us for a quick tour.